invatechs/adams/README.md

 ## <a name="configuring-nginx"></a>Configuring Nginx

-You should update Nxing's `.conf` file adding routes according to your webhooks paths.
+You should update Nginx's `.conf` file adding routes according to your webHooks paths.
 It can look like so:

 ```js
 server {